Pit Boss Smoker Review

 Some users said that the rigs take a good deal of time to set up to work exactly as you want and that cleaning the grilling racks is annoying (though others said it was easy).

-Others have also experienced repeated error codes with the digital control panel.
-So, not everyone has had a rosy experience with these grills, but problems really do seem to be few and far between.
+Not everyone has had a rosy experience with these grills, but problems really do seem to be few and far between.